Global stocks pull back as acrimonious U.S. debate stokes caution

 “The share market normally prefers the incumbent (president) to win,” said Shane Oliver, head of investment strategy at AMP Capital in Sydney.
 “U.S. futures initially rose, as perhaps Trump delivered some punches, but it wasn’t enough,” he said.

-“Investors have gone back to worrying about a contested election, a delay in the outcome and whether Trump will go peacefully if he loses.”
+Markets globally, most of which are headed for their first monthly retreats since March’s meltdown, either deepened losses or pulled back from highs scaled after data showed China’s economic recovery remains on track.

-Markets in Asia, most of which are headed for their worst month since March, either deepened losses or pulled back from highs made after data showed China’s economic recovery remains on track.
+MSCI’s broadest index of world shares which tracks nearly 50 countries dropped 0.2% for a 4% September loss.
+Oil is down just over 10% this month while gold’s 4.1% drop will make it its worst month since late 2016.

 Chinese property developers gained, led by a 15% jump in Evergrande shares after the heavily-indebted giant reached a deal to ease cash crunch concerns.

-China’s factory activity expanded at a faster pace in September, helped by rising export orders.
+China’s factory activity expansion accelerated in September, helped by rising export orders.

 The official manufacturing Purchasing Manager’s Index (PMI) rose to 51.5 in September from 51.0 in August.
 Analysts had expected it to pick up slightly to 51.2.